OdysseusLarp/odysseus-jump-ui/README.md

 - File --> Open Folder... --> `odysseus-jump-ui`
 - VSCode will ask do you want to `Reopen in Container` --> Click it
   - If you are too slow --> Click the button in left bottom corner (looks like two L:s or disjointed ><) and choose `Reopen in Container` from the menu.
-- VSCode will then start up both containers/services (`database` and `backend`), installs npm packages, updates the database (migrations/seeds) and starts the services.
+- VSCode will then start up container/service, install npm packages and start the service.

 ### Problems?